Premier League confirms six positive Covid-19 tests from three clubs | Goal.com

 The Premier League has confirmed that there were six positive Covid-19 results returned from a total of 748 tests administered to players and club staff on Sunday and Monday.

-The tests came from a total of six teams, with the league unable to identify the individuals who tested positive.
+The positive cases came from a total of six teams, with the league unable to identify the individuals who tested positive.

-As part of the league's effort to return to the pitch, it is administering tests on all players and staff with an eye towards a resumption of group training.
+As part of the league's effort to return to the pitch, it is administering tests on all players and staff with an eye toward a resumption of group training.

 On Monday, the Premier League announced that teams can return to training in "small groups" as of Tuesday after a meeting of shareholders approved the plans.